 |MAA103||Accounting for Decision Making|

-#MAE101 is also available on Campus at Geelong and off campus in Trimester 1.
+#MAE101 is also available in Campus mode at Waterfront (Geelong) and in Cloud (online) mode in Trimester 1.

 Deakin University offers admission to undergraduate courses through a number of admission categories.